Rolley-Hole Reigns at the Marble Super Dome

 Simply head down a country road to the Monroe Marble Super Dome, where every afternoon brings a chance to shoot homemade marbles and meet the “marbleous” men who “whipped the world” in an international marbles tournament.

-The Monroe Marble Super Dome isn’t like any superdome or sports complex you’ve ever seen.
-To say it’s nothing fancy is an understatement; it’s more shack than arena.
+The Monroe Marble Super Dome isn’t like any Superdome or sports complex you’ve ever seen.
+To say it’s nothing fancy is an understatement; it’s more a shack than an arena.
 But one thing is certain — it’s magical.

 For every day, just before sunset, time stands still while grown men and kids alike get down on their knees in fools gold-colored sand.
 With childlike glee, they flick homemade flint marbles with their thumbs until nightfall.